btarcahn/postii/README.md

+# postii (prototype)

+This is a prototype for the Postii backend.
+I wrote this project to explore and educate myself on rails and other Ruby web frameworks.

+Author: Bach Tran.

+Copyright: MIT license.

-# README
+# Tech components

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version: 3.0.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Rails: 6.1.4.1

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Database: PostgreSQL

+# Build

+* Development: `bin/rails start`
-* ...
+* Console: `bin/rails console`

+# API reference
+TBD.